andyjgao/andyjgao/content/blog/key-takeaways-after-graduating-college.md

 description = "3 Lessons I learned after graduating college" images = ["/images/keyTakeAwaysCollege.jpg"]
 tags = ["Education"]
-title = "Key Takeaways After Graduating College"
+title = "Key Takeaways From College"

 +++
 It's been almost one full semester since I graduated college.
 And it has given me some proper time to reflect on my experience, what I've learned, and lessons I got of out it.